ccsosa/Curriculum-of-an-online-lesson-for-gap-analysis/README.md

-# Gap analysis curriculum of an online lesson for gap analysis
+# Curriculum of an online lesson for gap analysis

 _Version 1.
 (November 2025)_